Identification of taxon through classification with partial reject options: Classification

 and that the probability of not singling out a particular species is

-This means we have reduced the probability of choosing the wrong species by $76.8\%$ for juvenile birds and $77.9\%$ for adult birds, at a price of not singling out a species for about 8\% of all observations.
-Of these cases, only $0.0044 \%$ will result in a classifier containing three species, meaning that we will be able to exclude half of the potential species for the vast majority of observations.
+This means we have reduced the probability of choosing the wrong species by $76.8\%$ for juvenile birds and $77.9\%$ for adult birds, at a price of not singling out a species with a probability of about 8\% for any covariate value.
+Of the cases where $\lvert \hat{\rmI} \rvert > 1$, only $0.0044 \%$ will result in a classifier containing three species ($\lvert \hat{\rmI} \rvert = 3$), meaning that we will be able to exclude at least half of the potential species for the vast majority of observations.